xaviergodart/sektron/README.md

 Keys mapping is fully customizable.
 After running Sektron for the first time, a `config.json` is created.
 You can edit all the keys inside it.

-You can select one of the fex default keyboard layouts are available:
+You can select one of the default keyboard layouts available:
 ```sh
 # QWERTY
 ./sektron --keyboard qwerty